Bonded Neutral vs Floating Neutral Generators: The Basics of Electrical Systems

 A ground wire is important.
 It will protect you if something goes wrong.
 A ground wire does not carry current when everything is working well.

 In a floating neutral generator, the neutral is not bonded to the frame of the generator.
-Therefore, in order for it to meet NEC standards, there must be ground connection.
-The transfer switch in this case does not transfer the neutral since it is not bonded to the home panel.
+Therefore, in order for it to meet NEC standards, neutral must be grounded once and not more than that.

 A floating neutral generator is needed for some homes, like ones with a grounded neutral.
 A transfer switch helps to change the flow of electricity.

-In a bonded neutral generator the neutral is bonded with generator frame to ground, while the generator frame is bonded to ground.
+In a bonded neutral generator, the neutral is bonded with the generator frame to the ground, while the generator frame is bonded to the ground.
+As a result, a bonded neutral generator operates as a stand-alone or isolated unit.

 This creates a single point of reference for all voltages and grounds, which provides safety for personnel working on or near the equipment since there are no paths to earth: either through person-to-ground contact or from one piece of grounded metal touching another (such as when carrying something across an area).